• Skip to primary navigation

 • Store your mushroom powder in an airtight container.

-The preparation time is the only downside to using this method, but it certainly beats spending money on commercial products or even buying whole mushrooms that will be used for just one recipe.
+The preparation time is the only downside to using this method, but it certainly beats spending money on commercial products or even buying whole mushrooms that will be used for just one recipe - and homemade powder can replace canned options in cream of mushroom soup substitute ideas for casseroles.

 • Key Characteristics: Making your own mushroom powder allows you to customize the blend using dried mushrooms of your choice.
 This homemade substitute can provide a concentrated mushroom flavor.